savaslabs/savaslabs.github.io/_pages/digital-project-manager.md

 ## The position

 We are looking to bring on a **digital project manager** to steward our projects to  success for all stakeholders.
 The right candidate collaborates, communicates, and leads effectively both internally and with clients.
-The position will require some technical knowledge or project management experience.
+Successful candidates generally either have a technical background with a desire to impact the full project from start to finish or have experience managing large projects with multiple stakeholders.
 Both would be great, but regardless, **an eagerness to learn** is something all Savasians share.
 Key responsibilities include managing budget, tracking and reporting project progress, helping to identify and limit risks, and above all, owning the success of each project you manage.
 Expect to be deeply immersed in projects, not simply reporting on them.
 You will regularly assign tasks, test UX and functionality, investigate and troubleshoot issues across multiple projects in a given day.
 You will work closely with company leadership and a **team primarily located in [Durham, NC](/durham)**, though we have a number of team members and supporting contractors that work remotely.
 We are looking to fill the role in [Durham, NC](/durham).

 ## Working at Savas Labs